conceptcartography/conceptcartography/docs/concepts/diverse-practitioner.md

 ## 📖 Definitions

-> "a member of an epistemic community who is currently underrepresented in terms of their social and material location or in terms of their projects and perspectives"  (Fehr and Minji 2022, 4).
+> "a member of an epistemic community who is currently underrepresented in terms of their social and material location or in terms of their projects and perspectives"  (Fehr and Jones 2022, 4).

 ## 💡 Examples